When Light Breaks In

 Let's call it out: Darkness isn't just the absence of physical light.
 It's what happens when you don't know where you're going, why you're here, or who you really are.

 In personal life, darkness shows up as confusion, insecurity, comparison, and shame.
 In business, it surfaces as burnout, lack of vision, ethical compromise, and misaligned values.
+It can feel like crippling imposter syndrome.
 And here's the kicker: most people aren't walking in darkness because they want to.

 What He offers is something far better: Presence.
 Guidance.
 Truth.